SpecDesa/nvim-config/readme.md

     - ctrl + r for redo

 - comment multiple
-    - before line, hit ctrl + C
+    - before line, hit ctrl + V
         - go down/up
         - shift+ I
         - type your -- or // or #